 Store-made clay can be expensive, so this low-cost alternative will help you be crafty on a budget.
 As long as you can tolerate gluten, this clay is safe to eat—it probably just won't taste good.
 It's a great way to get children into crafts without having to worry about little ones tasting their art.

 - 1 cup salt

-- 2 tbsp vegetable oil
+- 2 tablespoons vegetable oil

 - 3/4 to 1 cup water

-- Bake in a 250 F oven for approximately one hour.
-This will vary depending on how thick you creations are.
-You want to bake it long enough for the clay to harden but not start to burn.
+- Bake in a 250 degree F oven for approximately one hour, though the timing will vary depending on how thick your creations are.
+Bake it long enough for the clay to harden but not start to burn.

 - Clay rainbow: Divide the clay into seven equal portions.
 Use food coloring to change the dough to the colors of the rainbow.
 Roll the dough into long, thin strands and form each into an arch shape, joining the strands together to make a rainbow.
 Bake or dry the clay and then varnish it.